Client Relationship Summary

 How do your financial professionals make money?

+Some of our financial professionals earn a flat salary.
+Income from other of our financial professionals is partially dependent on the revenue Prudent Investors earns from the financial professional’s advisory services.
+Excess revenue is distributed either as a bonus or dividends to our financial professionals.
 There could be a conflict of interest in that the more assets there are in your account, the more you pay in fees and we may therefore have an incentive to encourage you to increase the assets in your account.

 - Who is my primary contact person?
 Is he or she a representative of an investment adviser or a brokerdealer?
 Who can I talk to if I have concerns about how this person is treating me?